boostorg/build/example/make/readme.txt

 (See accompanying file LICENSE_1_0.txt or http://www.boost.org/LICENSE_1_0.txt)

-Example of using custom command to create one file from another, using the builtin 'make' rule.
+Example of using custom command to create one file from another, using the built-in 'make' rule.